mbarley333/weather-server/README.md

 # Weather Server

-A Go based HTTP project that works with weather data
+A Go based project that creates an HTTP Server, HTTP Client, and API to pull weather data from OWM.

 ## Goals